 Pack the van and make it all fit.
 Sometimes easier said than done – for our very first event we forgot to sort out crates to put everything in.
 So make sure you have something for packing.
 Any packing that you can do in advance of the day, do it.

 Drive to the venue.
-This is the most relaxing part of the day except for mentally torturing yourself by going through a list of everything you were supposed to bring and realising you forgot something vital.
+This is the most relaxing part of the day except when you realise you forgot something vital.
 To avoid this make a checklist and check it off as you pack.
 List the food as well, sometimes dressings and small jars disappear to the back of the fridge.